1993 Iowa murders: Dustin Honken

 During Honken's murder trial, his mitigation expert, Lisa Rickert, wrote to his lawyers that she had struggled to find virtually anything sympathetic about Honken.
 To the contrary, what she had discovered only cast him in a far more negative light.
 The defense did not have Rickert take the stand out of the fear that Honken would be deemed a sociopath or be diagnosed with narcissistic personality disorder.

 Rickert had discovered that Honken was a white supremacist who had physically and verbally abused his sister, Alyssa.
 He'd once held a pillow over her face after she told one of his girlfriends that he had other girlfriends.
 Alyssa was unable to breathe and was scared that her brother would kill her, but he stopped, apologized, and started crying when he realized what he had done.
 On another occasion, however, Honken had tried to drown Alyssa in a hotel pool.
 She could not breathe and swallowed water before Honken released her.
-As a result of Honken's abuse, Alyssa was scared of him and was always trying to please him.
+Alyssa was scared of him and was always trying to please him.

 In 1984, Honken had plotted a bank robbery in which the person whom he would convince to commit the robbery for him would then be killed and thrown into a pond.
 In 1986, Honken schemed to kill one of his accomplices after stealing a car.
 Between 1986 and 1989, he was involved in a conversation which mentioned the possibility of killing his brother's business partner to collect a million dollar life insurance policy.
 In 1990, Honken raped and threatened his girlfriend.
 He later threatened to lock her in the basement and wondered how long it would take for her to be found, and how deep someone would need to be buried for them not to be plowed up by farm machinery.